Chuks-Onuh/FVA/README.md

 * Pip install requirements.txt.
 * Create a postgres database and navigate to settings.py to change to the database created.
 * python manage.py migrate to migrate the Model Tables to the database and ./manage.py runserver to run the program.
+# Deployment
+This project is deployed using Heroku server.
+Visit https://devcenter.heroku.com/articles/deploying-python for Heroku Django deployment flow.

-Navigate to http://foodvendorapi.herokuapp.com/admin to login to admin using
-* testing@gmail.com and password as username and password respectively
+Navigate to http://foodvendorapi.herokuapp.com/admin to login to admin panel using __testing@gmail.com__ and __password__ as username and password respectively in order to see the API endpoints of the deployed application.